 For many years, scientists have been in awe of the incredible, long-distance migrations undertaken by sharks.
 Many shark species migrate seasonally, either to follow abundant food sources, find a mate or pass the changing seasons in less extreme conditions.
-For example, basking sharks (Cetorhinus maximus) have been known to seasonally migrate along the continental shelf of Europe, to over-winter in deep water beyond the shelf-edge.
-However, we didn't think that basking sharks underwent trans-Atlantic migrations... until now...
+For example, basking sharks have been known to seasonally migrate along the continental shelf of Europe, to over-winter in deep water beyond the shelf-edge.
+However, we didn't think that these gentle giants were capable of trans-oceanic migrations... until now...
 So how far do basking sharks travel?
 Where do they go?
 And why?

-In one previous study, basking sharks were found to make trans-Atlantic migrations, from the Isle of Man to Newfoundland.
+In a previous study, basking sharks were found to make trans-Atlantic migrations from the Isle of Man to Newfoundland.
 However, as we had so few records of this phenomena, we could not be sure that this was a genuine pattern, or just a one-off (Gore et al, 2008).
-However, as this new study has reported such similar findings, it seems very likely that basking sharks do indeed undertake trans-Atlantic migrations, somewhat commonly (Johnstone et al, 2019).

-Therefore, the researchers suggested that mature basking sharks might migrate for reproduction.
+Therefore, scientists wonder if mature basking sharks might migrate for reproduction.
 Indeed courtship behaviour has been observed in both Nova Scotia and Britain, so it is possible that they mate in both locations (Gore et al, 2008).

-On the other hand, they also suggested it is possible that basking sharks migrated in order to find food.
+On the other hand, it is also is possible that basking sharks migrate in order to find food.
 The basking sharks' preferred prey species of zooplankton (Calanus finmarchicus) is abundant off the Labrador coast, where one of the tagged sharks visited.
 Whatsmore, satellite imagery has shown that the area was especially "productive" (when high levels of organic matter and/or energy is accumulated during a particular time) because of upwelling events during the period the sharks were there.
 This suggests that the sharks were targeting this area specifically for its dining opportunities (Gore et al, 2008)... haven't we all done that?
 Sometimes it is worth making a long journey for really good food!